ThanhVoT/Consumer-Behavior-Analysis-Dashboard/README.md

 - **Top 5 Sales Over Time**

   - The top 5 categories throughout the year of 2024 are **Jewerly & Accessories, Sports & Outdoors, Electronics, Software & Apps, and Toys & Games.**
-  - Toys & Games was the number one category spending with **$3,410.**
+  - Toys & Games was the number one spending category with **$3,410.**
-  - There is a noticible shift in top purchase categories during fourth quarter - especially in November.
-While Jewerly & Accessories, Software & Apps, Sports & Outdoors continue to be on top, **Health Care and Health Supplements** emerge as new contenders for the top spots.
+  - There is a noticible shift in top purchase categories during the fourth quarter - especially in November.
+While Jewerly & Accessories, Software & Apps, Sports & Outdoors continue to be on top, **Health Care and Health Supplements** emerged as new contenders for the top spots.
   - Companies have an opportunity to capitalize on shifting consumer behavior across seasons by understanding where customers are spending money each month.

 - **Revenue By Country**

-  - China lead the top ranking with a total of **$47,881** in total spending for the year of 2024.
+  - China leads the rankings with a total of **$47,881** in total spending for the year of 2024.
   - China consistently remained among the top-ranking countries throughout all four quarters of 2024.
   - Surprisingly, the Philippines ranked first in average spending per customer, with **$302**.
   - The data suggests that China's consistent lead in the rankings is largely due to its disproportionately high number of customers.
 If countries like the Philippines were able to **increase the number of spending customers, they could potentially rise to the top of the chart**.